-Once the child's needs have been assessed and recorded, and a plan of action written detailing what you as a setting are doing to meet the child's needs, you may determine that referrals to outside agencies are necessary.
+Once the child's needs have been assessed and recorded, and a plan of action written detailing what you as a setting are doing to meet the child's needs.
+You may determine that referrals to outside agencies are necessary.

-Speech and Language Therapy
+Speech and language therapy

-A child with autism is very likely to meet the criteria for a referral to Speech and Language Therapy.
-This should be done as soon as possible as there is likely to be a waiting list.
-Initially the parents will be asked to attend a Communication Station workshop where basic strategies are taught.
-Following this they may be offered two, one-to-one sessions with a Speech and Language Therapist when individual advice is given.
+A child with autism is very likely to meet the criteria for a referral to speech and language therapy.
+Initially, the parents/carers will be asked to attend a communication station workshop where basic strategies are taught.
+Following this they may be offered two, one to one sessions with a speech and language therapist when individual advice is given.
 Setting staff can attend these meetings with the parents if the parent would like, it is often useful for the key worker to attend if possible.